Advice

 1. The type of financial advice

-Basic services such as one-time consultations are cheaper.
+Basic services, such as one-time consultations, are cheaper.
 On the other hand, comprehensive financial planning advice, covering areas like investment, retirement planning, and tax minimisation, is likely to have high complexity and will cost more than advice that relates only to your insurance needs.
 Specialised services tailored to specific needs also vary in price based on their depth and expertise.

 Keep in mind that the cost of a financial advisor depends on the type of advice you need.